-Healthcare informatics – the understanding, integration and application of information technology in the healthcare setting for improved outcomes – was everywhere at HIMSS Global Conference.
+Healthcare informatics – the understanding, integration and application of information technology in the healthcare setting for improved outcomes – was everywhere at HIMSS Global Health Conference.
 From blockchain to standards, four of our subject matter experts share how healthcare informatics was addressed and advanced during conference.

 Tammy Kwiatkoski, Director, Informatics, Technology and Innovation, HIMSS

-How to reduce documentation burden on providers is a key question addressed at HIMSS Global Conference.
+How to reduce documentation burden on providers is a key question addressed at HIMSS Global Health Conference.
 Healthcare leaders, clinicians, nurses, developers and innovators are all looking to identify how to make EHRs easy to use while meeting regulatory requirements.
 These healthcare leaders and visionaries are finding some success in working with market suppliers, but more solutions are needed.

 As new technologies and solutions are introduced with the intent to bring better and more data to the clinicians, they have to be usable and interoperability-related challenges need to be greatly reduced to the point of elimination.